 Days like today are far from the business decisions of Monday morning.
-It’s a sunny Sunday morning and my role for the day, being chauffeur to my son and his girlfriend on their one year anniversary.
+It’s a sunny Sunday morning and my role for the day, being a chauffeur to my son and his girlfriend on their one-year anniversary.
 Like all decisions of life, how we approach our day comes down to attitude, to our intentions.
 I am discovering how powerful the discipline of intentionality can be.
 This is a good opportunity for me to be actively involved in making their day special.
 We’ve driven to Queensland’s Gold Coast where they have a list to check off of the things that will make their day “just right”.

-For me it was an opportunity to give them what privacy I could, as they turned up the car stereo so they could talk ‘privately’ in the back seat for an hour while ‘James, the chauffeur’ did his thing.
-At this point ‘James’ put on his Audible and started listening to the young voice on old shoulders of Jim Collins reading his book, “Good to Great”.
-It’s incredible to hear of the depth of research that goes into producing this accurate analysis on business principles that Jim and his team have been able to bring to the surface.
+For me, it was an opportunity to give them what privacy I could, as they turned up the car stereo so they could talk ‘privately’ in the back seat for an hour while ‘James, the chauffeur’ did his thing.
+At this point ‘James’ put on his Audible and started listening to the young voice on the old shoulders of Jim Collins reading his book, “Good to Great”.
+It’s incredible to hear of the depth of research that goes into producing this accurate analysis of business principles that Jim and his team have been able to bring to the surface.

-This morning, “Good to Great” has hit a chord with me on the subject of intention or intentionality.
+This morning, “Good to Great” hit a chord with me on the subject of intention or intentionality.
 So often we have good ideas, maybe even great ideas but do we act with commitment to following through on the activation or launch of the idea?
 It takes more than sparked neurons to develop, plan, create, check and launch the ideal concept to reality.
 It takes an unwavering commitment to the intention of the idea.
 And like any discipline, the discipline of intentionality will require repeated actions for it to take hold.

 As Jim Collins outlined the foundations of his book, he very quickly provided an assessment of the unique elements in the companies that his team have researched.
-They were looking for a company profile where the business was able to sustain a 15 year growth pattern where their stock results were at least 3x the market and at the same time were not party to an industry boom or the effects of simply a great individual CEO.
+They were looking for a company profile where the business was able to sustain a 15-year growth pattern where their stock results were at least 3x the market and at the same time were not a party to an industry boom or the effects of simply a great individual CEO.
 As a summary of one key element outlined at the start of his book, Jim talked about discipline in these three forms

 - Discipline in people